PeterMakus/SeisMIC/docs/source/modules/get_started.rst

     # Install your package
     pip install -e .

+    # optional: run the tests to see if your installation was successful
+    pytest tests

 .. note::

     While it is certainly recommendable to use a conda environment, you can also just install the package on your repository's python